jarreed0/ArchGE/README.md

 #ArchGE 0.2 - A 2D Game Engine written in C++ and using SDL2#

-The splashscreen doesn't work anymore so bypass it like how it in this [example](testgames/test/main.cpp).

 ![alt tag](http://archeantus.net/images/engine-logo.gif)

 #Check out our NEW [PDF](docs/latex/refman.pdf) documentation for ArchGE!##